Theralley/MasterThesis/README.md

 Source: Windows Central
 Type Y and press Enter to confirm and restart your computer.

-When Restared, open Microsoft store and search:
+When Restared, open Microsoft store, search and install:

 	Ubuntu 20.04

-	Install
+Later search as a normal app for Ubuntu 20.04, and open.
+Use the new terminal in step 1-3.